lbastigk/Nebulite/README.md

 provided logical conditions between the two are satisfied.

 This non-hierarchical architecture enables complex interactive systems and modular subsystems.
 Examples:
-- movement being triggered by `$(global.input.keyboard.w)` -> sets velocity or request to move a distane
+- movement being triggered by `$(global.input.keyboard.w)` -> sets velocity or request to move a distance
 - animation being triggered by attributes: `$(self.isMoving)` -> increment spritesheet offset
 - boundary check being triggered by `$(other.isSolid)` -> forces velocity of self to 0